Avvco/Tiramisu_Environment/README.md

 # Tiramisu_Environment

-This is the set vagrant environment base on ubuntu 20.04 with docker installed.
+This is the set vagrant environment based on ubuntu 22.04 with docker installed.

 ## Installation